PupoSDC/POC-nest-role-based-security/README.md

     .grant(AppRole.INSTITUTION_WORKER)
         .readOwn(AppResource.INSTITUTION);
 ```
 These are sets of business roles that are fairly readable in english.
+Then,

-Then, on a resource, we annotate what does the resource do:
+on a resource, we annotate what does the endpoint do:

 ```ts
     @AccessControl({